yegor256/blog/_drafts/_control.md

 The question is how you do that.
 How do you reward and how do you punish?

-Even if you don't want to admit that you do it, you still do it.
+Even if you don't want to admit that you do it, you still do.
 You reward and you punish.
 How does it happen in a traditional management model with the "hired developers" my prospective client was talking about?
 I've explained it already in a few blog posts. [_How to Pay Programmers Less_]({% pst 2016/dec/2016-12-06-how-to-pay-programmers-less %})